How to Hem Curtains with Hem Tape

 bottom of brown hemmed curtain panels hung on a window next to table.

 Have you used hem tape to hem curtains in your home?
-I'd love to see your results!
-Tag me on social media 📸 @lambertslately with your results.
-You can also let me know how it went in the comments. 💭
+I'd love to hear about your results!
+Let me know how it went in the comments. 💭

 leslie lambert, author of lamberts lately.